 If the landlord completely refuses to address a pest issue they are contractually obligated to handle, you can take legal recourse through local tenant authorities.
 File a complaint explaining the pest infestation and how the landlord violated agreement terms by not resolving it.
 The authorities can impose penalties to compel the landlord to act.
 But try to avoid outright legal disputes if possible.

-As a last resort, if the landlord refuses to fix a severe pest problem in your unit that is making living conditions hazardous, start hunting for alternative rental options.
+As a last resort, if the landlord refuses to fix a severe pest problem in your unit that makes living conditions hazardous, start hunting for alternative rental options.
 No rental is worth risking your health and well-being over.
-Ensure you document pest infestation issues thoroughly as you may need evidence if the landlord contests terminating the lease prematurely.
+Ensure you document pest infestation issues thoroughly, as you may need evidence if the landlord contests terminating the lease prematurely.

 Take preventative measures, act quickly at first signs of pests, and persist with reasonable pest control demands to ensure your landlord tackles issues promptly.
 With these practical tips, you can keep rental pests under control and maintain a healthy living environment.
 Don’t live with vermin just because you are a tenant!